How to give employee feedback that sticks9 min read

 Real, honest feedback is vital to growth, both personally and professionally.
 And while many leaders shy away from sharing honest employee feedback, all parties benefit when leaders hand out feedback often.

 Giving regular doses of motivational and developmental feedback empowers employees and builds confidence.
+So don’t feel like you need to wait until a quarterly review to address concerns.
 When managers are proactive with sharing feedback regularly, employees feel they have the support and resources they need to excel at work.
 Better morale and higher productivity follow.

 Let’s dive in and discuss why better employee feedback matters to business and how you can be a manager who shares feedback that sticks.